mapama247/ChatBot-StackOverflow/README.md

 ## Execution example:

-Q: Hey
+Q: Hey<br/>
-\nA: Hi
+A: Hi

-Q: How are you doing?
+Q: How are you doing?<br/>
-\nA: I am doing well.
+A: I am doing well.

-Q: What's your hobby?
+Q: What's your hobby?<br/>
-\nA: Playing Soccer, Painting, Writing are my hobbies.How about you?
+A: Playing Soccer, Painting, Writing are my hobbies.How about you?

-Q: How to write a loop in python?
+Q: How to write a loop in python?<br/>
-\nA: This thread might help you: https://stackoverflow.com/questions/26736277
+A: This thread might help you: https://stackoverflow.com/questions/26736277

-Q: How to delete rows in pandas?
+Q: How to delete rows in pandas?<br/>
-\nA: This thread might help you: https://stackoverflow.com/questions/24612584
+A: This thread might help you: https://stackoverflow.com/questions/24612584

-Q: python3 re
+Q: python3 re<br/>
-\nA: This thread might help you: https://stackoverflow.com/questions/10769394
+A: This thread might help you: https://stackoverflow.com/questions/10769394

-Q: What is the difference between c and c++
+Q: What is the difference between c and c++<br/>
-\nA: This thread might help you: https://stackoverflow.com/questions/25180069
+A: This thread might help you: https://stackoverflow.com/questions/25180069

-Q: Multithreading in Java
+Q: Multithreading in Java<br/>
-\nA: This thread might help you: https://stackoverflow.com/questions/8318
+A: This thread might help you: https://stackoverflow.com/questions/8318

-Q: Catch exceptions C++
+Q: Catch exceptions C++<br/>
-\nA: This thread might help you: https://stackoverflow.com/questions/336475
+A: This thread might help you: https://stackoverflow.com/questions/336475

-Q: What is AI?
+Q: What is AI?<br/>
-\nA: Artificial Intelligence is the branch of engineering and science devoted to constructing machines that think.
+A: Artificial Intelligence is the branch of engineering and science devoted to constructing machines that think.